-- If you accept your offer for study at Cambridge, you agree that these Terms of Admission apply to your relationship with the College offering you a place ("your College") and the University (unless paragraph 3 below applies to you). - 2.
-Please note that some of these Terms (paragraphs 13, and 36-40) relate to conditions you will need to meet before you are able to take up your place. - 3.
+- 1. If you accept your offer for study at Cambridge, you agree that these Terms of Admission apply to your relationship with the College offering you a place ("your College") and the University (unless paragraph 3 below applies to you).
+These Terms of Admission apply until you cease to be an undergraduate student. - 2.
+Please note that some of these Terms (paragraphs 13, and 36-42) relate to conditions you will need to meet before you are able to take up your place. - 3.
 The Terms of Admission are reviewed annually.
 If you have been offered a deferred place for entry in a future year, or decide at some future point to defer your entry, these Terms of Admission will apply until they are replaced by a new set of Terms of Admission that will apply for your year of admission.
 These revised Terms of Admission will then govern your relationship with your College and the University until you cease to be an undergraduate student.
 These may be different from the current ones and will be provided to you before you take up your place at Cambridge.
-If you are not satisfied with the revised Terms of Admission, you may cancel your place without penalty in accordance with paragraphs 48-49.
+If you are not satisfied with the revised Terms of Admission, you may cancel your place without penalty in accordance with paragraphs 50-51.